-Ambition's Fantasy Competitions are similar to "Fantasy Football" a widely popular format (75M players) within the United States.
-Fantasy is perfect for driving collaborative, long-term behavior.
+Ambition's fantasy competitions are similar to "Fantasy Football" a widely popular format (75M players) within the United States.
+Fantasy competitions are perfect for driving collaborative, long-term behavior.

 At the end of the "regular season" the top four competitors (determined by regular season wins + tie-breakers) will compete in a two week "Playoff" bracket, while the rest of the competitors participate in a consolation group.

 - 1st, 2nd, 3rd: Determined by playoff bracket.